-ThePipingMart Blog other The Difference between Heavy Gauge and Light Gauge Pipes
+ThePipingMart Blog other Heavy Gauge vs Light Gauge Pipes: What’s the Difference

 Pipes have traditionally been utilized in building and construction.
 Back then, only clay pipes were utilized to convey waste and supply water.
 Nowadays, there is a broad range of pipes that are used not only for transporting water but also for other purposes.
 However, not all of these are appropriate for usage in all conditions.
 When it comes to selecting a pipe material and type for a project, there is no one-size-fits-all option.
 Each form of pipe has a certain usage, and some are better suited than others.
 If you’re looking into pipes, it’s important to be familiar with each variety so you can choose the best one for you.
 Today, we’ll look at the differences between the heavy gauge and light gauge pipes.
 Keep reading to find out more.